longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         - If the node is down *OR* expired, do a force delete of the share-manager pod as well.
 If it truly is down, this is the same as current code.
 If it is not, then the first delete should have succeeded, but either way, even if the pod is still running, this will ensure that Kubernetes does not route service traffic to it.
 Also, deletion allows reuse of the same standard pod name, avoiding one potential upgrade complication.
     - Other resources need to change ownership similarly.
 Modify the usual rules to capture our suspicion that the expired node is dead:
         - Keep track of the delinquent state in the volume's lease object.
 The otherwise informational Spec.AcquireTime field can be used for that.
-        - Change `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other volume-related resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.
+        - Change `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other resources related to that volume, as well as any resource-specific `isResponsibleFor` calls.

 3. Quick creation of a replacement
 This is already a normal part of the Share Manager lifecycle.
 But it does need an adjustment to avoid the former host, which Kubernetes will try to re-schedule to since Kubelet does not yet report it as down.
-    - Use the cached node identity, if found, to add a node anti-affinity into the existing set of selectors, tolerations, and affinities defined for share-manager pods.
-Note that the node on which the pod is scheduled might not be the interim controller node, so ownership might change again.
+    - If the volume is delinquent, avoid its node (the current delinquent lease holder).
+Create the pod with the existing set of selectors, tolerations, and affinities defined for share-manager pods, with an extra added one-time anti-affinity for the delinquent node.
+Note that when the pod is scheduled, it might not be on the interim controller node, so ownership might change again.
-    - Including delinquency in the check for node status should allow the normal re-mount and new attachment creation to work as it does currently.
+    - After the pod is created, it will not clear the delinquent condition until the lease is taken over.
+That happens after the pod is running, so the deliquent state can still be checked for attachment actions, which must be satisfied for the NFS server to run.

 4. Avoid client workload pod restart
 Longhorn currently restarts the workload pods in volume controller when the share-manager pod restarts.
 That may be necessary if the NFS mount is "hard", because the client can hang indefinitely if the server does not respond.
 Clients will not hang if mounted as "soft" or "softerr".
 (In either case, the client will retry I/O attempts to the unresponsive server and eventually return an error to the calling workload application.
 The only difference is in the error returned: EIO or ETIMEDOUT.)
 In that case, they will eventually reconnect to the new server and resume operation without having to restart the workload pod to kill the client process.